 What do we want to change to make Formula 1 more addictive to watch?
 I love the question.
 Here’s my list – but remember that I am an engineer and don’t know the marketing side of the sport.

-Firstly, Formula 1 needs for the action to be captured in high definition and in real time from multiple perspectives.
+Firstly, Formula 1 needs for the action to be captured in high definition and in real-time from multiple perspectives.
 More technical data should be available for free.
 A little more imagination regarding the positioning of cameras would be nice (this needs rule changes).
 Close racing is needed (aerodynamics makes this harder), unpredictability is essential, and spectacular accidents are needed to prevent the onset of complacency.
-Safety is also crucial so that the spectacular does not become the tragic.
-Presently the big money goes to the successful teams who also influence future strategy and their self interest ensures that they stay in front.
+Safety is also crucial so that the spectacular does not become tragic.
+Presently the big money goes to the successful teams who also influence future strategy and their self-interest ensures that they stay in front.
 It’s a governing structure that doesn’t promote close competition.

 I believe much could be achieved with relatively subtle changes to the rules.
 Increase the effectiveness of a DRS (drag reduction system) through changes to the technical regulations – requires some research, not hand waving and politics – and make overtaking more likely to happen rather than less likely to happen.
 The sporting rules can also help a bit here.
 The big teams will always claim this won’t work because they have the most to lose – a driver without someone ahead of them cannot use DRS.
 Taking this to an extreme conclusion would allow a slower car to pass a faster one (we’re nowhere near that at present) and that actually would mix things up a lot – of course, the faster car would then be able to re-overtake the slower one at the next DRS opportunity so there would be lots of overtaking – and the best, most intelligent and tactical driver would still win.